-Under state finance law, tax revenues collected from capital gains income during a fiscal year that exceed a specified threshold are required to be transferred to the Commonwealth's Stabilization Fund with 5% of the amount so deposited then transferred to the State Retiree Benefits Trust Fund and an additional 5% transferred to the Commonwealth's Pension Liability Fund.
+Under state finance law, tax revenues collected from capital gains income during a fiscal year that exceed a specified threshold are required to be transferred to the Commonwealth's Stabilization Fund, with 5% of the amount so deposited then transferred to the State Retiree Benefits Trust Fund and an additional 5% transferred to the Commonwealth's Pension Liability Fund.
 A threshold of \$1 billion was in effect for fiscal 2011, 2012 and 2013.
 For fiscal years after fiscal 2013, the threshold is subject to annual adjustment to reflect the average annual rate of growth in U. S. gross domestic product over the preceding five years.
 The adjusted threshold is certified annually by the Department of Revenue each December for the ensuing fiscal year.
 On December 28, 2012, the Department of Revenue determined the fiscal 2014 capital gains collections threshold to be approximately \$1.023 billion.
 The Department of Revenue is also required, after each quarter, to certify the amount of tax revenues estimated to have been collected during the preceding quarter from capital gains income, and, once the threshold has been exceeded, the Comptroller is required to transfer the excess to the Commonwealth Stabilization Fund.
 For fiscal 2012, the final certified amount of tax revenues collected from capital gains income was \$994.3 million, which was less than the statutory threshold.
-For fiscal 2013, year-to-date certifications (through January, 2013) have totaled approximately \$537.8 million.
+On June 25, 2013, the Commissioner of Revenue certified that for the period July 1, 2012 through May 30, 2013, fiscal 2013 capital gains tax revenues totaled approximately \$1,305.2 million.
+Based on this certification, the Comptroller transferred \$305.2 million to the Commonwealth Stabilization Fund and then made two transfers from the Stabilization Fund to the Commonwealth's Pension Liability Fund and the State Retiree Benefit Trust Fund of approximately \$15.3 million each.
+On July 18, 2013, the Commissioner of Revenue certified the final amounts of capital gains tax revenues for fiscal 2013 to be \$1.467 billion, an increase of approximately \$162.3 million from the prior certification.
+This final certification will trigger an additional transfer of approximately \$146.1 million to the Commonwealth Stabilization Fund and transfers of \$8.1 million each to the Commonwealth Pension Liability Fund and the State Retiree Benefits Trust Fund.